Browse by Medical Category

 Northeast ALS Consortium (NEALS)

-The NCRI serves as a Coordinating Center for the Northeast ALS Consortium (NEALS), a non-profit, research consortium committed to the cooperative implementation, timely completion, analysis, and reporting of clinical trials and other research studies aimed at improving patient care and understanding of the disease process of Amyotrophic Lateral Sclerosis (ALS).
-Together with the Barrow Neurological Institute, the two entities have supported 39 clinical research studies in ALS.
+The NCRI serves as the Clinical and Data Coordinating Center for the Northeast ALS Consortium (NEALS), a non-profit, research consortium committed to the cooperative implementation, timely completion, analysis, and reporting of clinical trials and other research studies aimed at improving patient care and understanding of the disease process of Amyotrophic Lateral Sclerosis (ALS).
+Together with the Barrow Neurological Institute (BNI), the two entities have supported over 40 clinical research studies in ALS.

-Co-founded by Dr. Merit Cudkowicz , the NEALS Consortium was formed with the goal of bringing together leading ALS scientists and clinicians caring for ALS patients, to offer advice on the selection of the best therapies and direction of ALS research.
-Today there are over 115 membership sites dedicated to ALS research across North America, Israel, Australia, and Ireland.
+Co-founded by Dr. Merit Cudkowicz, the NEALS Consortium was formed with the goal of bringing together leading ALS scientists and clinicians caring for ALS patients, to offer advice on the selection of the best therapies and direction of ALS research.
+Today there are over 125 membership sites dedicated to ALS research across North America, Israel, Australia, and Ireland.

 Network for Excellence in Neuroscience Clinical Trials (NeuroNEXT)